andreisims/Integrate-SonarCloud-into-Jenkins/README.md

-## In this phase, we will build onto the previous "Terraform on AWS" project by integrating SonarCloud to scan a vulnerable application
+## In this phase, we will build onto the previous "Terraform on AWS" project by integrating SonarCloud SAST to scan a vulnerable application
 ### 1. Update the Jenkins file (Jenkinsfile)
 <li>open the repo on github. this contains a vulverable web application</li>